What Do Instructional Designer or Technologist Do?

 - Assess effectiveness and efficiency of instruction according to ease of instructional technology use and student learning, knowledge transfer, and satisfaction.

-Instructional Designers and Technologists state the following job skills are important in their day-to-day work.
+When polled, Instructional Designers and Technologists say the following skills are most frequently used in their jobs:

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.